If you run online stores, you must ship every single product correctly. Every single time.

 A tailored experience

 You’re under a magnifying glass with online stores!
-You don’t know which business your customer owns, what they do, or who they’re connected with in your community – so get it right.
+You don’t know which business your customer owns, what they do, or who they’re connected to within your community – so get it right.

 Spoilage is not an option

-50 shirts were ordered?
+Fifty shirts were ordered?
 You’re going to print 50 shirts.
 Don’t overprint (that can blow your profit margin).
 Ship everything on time and send everyone exactly what they ordered.
 Remember: one bad order can ruin everything.
-Spoilage is not an option!
+Spoilage is not an option.

-Use a Master List to check each and every order against
+Use a master list to check every order against

-You must use some kind of Master List once your online store is closed – this is the key that you check all the work against.
+You must use some kind of master list once an online store closes.
+This is the key that you check all the work against.
 Print off several copies and agree on a single, simple way to use them.

 Steven and the Campus Ink team use Printavo Merch’s CSV export once their stores close.